patw/ElasticSensorDump/README.md

 ## Be sure to import the visualization and dashboard objects in the Kibana directory:
 ### Management -> Saved Objects -> Import

+## Privacy Policy

+Elastic Sensor Dump activates the GPS, Sensors and Microphone on your phone/tablet to collect metric data.
+ None of this data is stored outside of the Elasticsearch server *you* configure.
+The microphone is only used to collect aggregate volume level and aggregate frequency.
+The app does not record and store any
+    actual audio clips.